-Monitoring is Not a Focus of Java Developers
+Monitoring Tools are Not a Focus for Java Developers

 Software developers are often only concerned about the functionality of their applications.
 When these applications are deployed in production, scalability and performance issues surface and application developers then have to worry about performance.
 Many a times, such situations warrant a complete restructuring of the application code, causing significant impact to new rollouts and current users.
 Performance considerations when assessed during the development phase itself can significantly reduce the time from delivery to stability of applications in production.

 Java monitoring tools track the availability and performance of Java applications.
 From an availability standpoint, Java monitoring tools track if the application is up or down, and from a performance standpoint, they track the throughput (requests served) and responsiveness (latency) of the application.
 To assist in troubleshooting Java application performance slowness, Java monitoring also track the internals of the application including how well the Java virtual machine (JVM) is performing, whether the Java web container (e.g., JBoss, Apache Tomcat) is functioning well and the performance of individual Java transactions to detect hotspots in the application code.